embaldridge/grant-proposals/Postdoc-proposal-statement-support.md

 ## Poisot

-Research in the lab is currently supported by a NSERC Discovery grant (26kCAD a year, 2015-2019), a FRQNT Early career investigator grant (16kCAD a year, 2015-2016), and a starting grant from the Université de Montréal (25kCAD, 2015-2018).
+Research in the lab is currently supported by a NSERC Discovery grant (26k CAD a year, 2015-2019), a FRQNT Early career investigator grant (16k CAD a year, 2015-2016), and a starting grant from the Université de Montréal (25k CAD, 2015-2018).
 We benefit from a computational ressource allocation of 260 core-years on Compute Québec supercomputers, which is shared among group members.
 Additional in-house computing resources are available through a hardware grant from NVidia (2056 CUDA cores for GP-GPU computing), and through a FRQNT Equipment award (48 Intel Xeon cores for parallel computing).
 Additional ad-hoc support is available through the Québec Centre for Biodiversity Sciences, and through the Faculty for Graduate and Post-Doctoral Studies of the Université de Montréal.

+Pending support includes a Sloan Research Fellowship (55k USD for two years; submitted); a Simons Foundation targeted grant (200k USD yearly, for three years; letter of intent submitted); a Canadian Foundation for Innovation cyberinfrastructure group proposal (3M CAD for five years; submitted); a Canadia Foundation for Innovation Leadership single investigator award (100k CAD; submitted); a CIEE working group award (14k CAD; submitted).

 ## O'Dwyer